-- 1.1 This Management Plan sets out Blaby District Council's and Leicester City Council's approach for preserving and enhancing the two designated areas known as Braunstone Village Conservation Area. - 1.2 Conservation areas make a significant contribution towards the urban fabric of the city and county.
-These historic areas are important to the area's cultural inheritance, economic wellbeing, and quality of life.
-It is important to recognise that these places are not static and are subject to change.
-The aim of the Management Plan is to ensure that change is managed in a way that maintains and enhances the special qualities of the conservation areas. - 1.3 This document sits alongside the two character appraisals for the Braunstone Village Conservation Area on either side of the administrative border.
-The character appraisal documents provides detailed analysis of what is positive and negative in the areas under consideration and identifies opportunities for beneficial change or the need for additional protection.
+- 1.1 This Management Plan sets out Leicester City Council's approach for preserving and enhancing the Evington Village Conservation Area. - 1.2 Conservation areas make a significant contribution towards the urban fabric of the city.
+These historic areas are important to the city's cultural inheritance, economic wellbeing, and quality of life.
+It is important to recognise that these areas are not static and are subject to change.
+The aim of the Management Plan is to ensure that change is managed in a way that maintains and enhances the special qualities of the conservation areas. - 1.3 This document sits alongside the character appraisal for the Evington Village Conservation Area.
+The character appraisal document provides detailed analysis of what is positive and negative in the areas under consideration and identifies opportunities for beneficial change or the need for additional protection.